groupultra/sdk-public/docs/source/Using the database.rst

 To do so, a db conf file such as "config/db.json" can be created and passed in as the "db_config" kwarg for the Moobius constructor.

-If such a config is specified, "service.channel_storages" is automatically populated during "initialize_channel".
+If such a config is specified, "service.channel_storages" is automatically populated during "do_channel_init".

 Setting the storages up this way moves configuration parameters outside of the core service Python code and can make the code cleaner.